project-open-data/G8_Metadata_Mapping/index.md

 5. Distribution information (i.e. information relating to the resource e.g. size, format, language)

+'H' denotes the 'human-readable' label; 'M' the 'machine-readable' label.

+The metadata relates to datasets, unless the index number also has an 'R' in brackets, in which case it refers to a 'resource'.

 To go to a member's portal, click the link on the header row.
 (A.)

 For more details about each member's schema, click the link to 'Detail'.
 (B.)